The most distant space rock reached by man

 Also we discuss related missions such as Voyager 2 (left the heliosphere in November), OSIRIS-REx (entered an robit around asteroid Bennu at a height of just 1,75 km, also on New Year's Day) and Hayabusa 2 from Japan, which dropped robotic rovers on Ryugu, another asteroid.

 Space Cowboys is a weekly podcast on space, rocket science, the hunt for life, telecommunications and maybe even some espionage.
-Space Cowboys is brought to you in English from Amsterdam by science and technology journalists Herbert Blankesteijn and Thys Roes.
+Space Cowboys is brought to you in English from Amsterdam by science and technology journalists Herbert Blankesteijn and Tyse Roes.

 ==PATREON==